tigerfarm/work/book/AndroidNotify/README.md

 ````
 In the tignotify Notify Service Instance, select FCM CREDENTIAL SID: tignotify.
 Click Save.

-#### Create Twilio Functions.
+#### Create Twilio Notify Create Binding Function

-+ One Function for the Notify app to register a user identity (Notify binding) that is used to send notifications.
-+ One to make a Twilio Notify API request to send a notification to the user running the Notify app.
+Twilio Function to receive an HTTP requset and create a Notify binding.

 To create the Functions in the Twilio Console, click [here](https://www.twilio.com/console/functions/manage).
 ````